Discover Russia : Fine Arts (Painting / Sculpture / Street Art / Photo)

 From socialist realism to underground art

-With the revolution, two tendencies appeared: artists who agreed to apply socialist realism as defined in 1932 and those who chose exile.
-The socialist canons dictate that the life of peasants and workers should be depicted in the most favourable light to show the enthusiasm brought about by the revolution.
-Art is one of the greatest means of propaganda of the state, which does not hesitate to subsidize it in order to use it to give a visual dimension to its ideology.
-The magnificent Moscow metro
+With the revolution, two trends emerged: artists who agreed to apply socialist realism as defined in 1932, and those who chose exile.
+Socialist canons demanded that the life of peasants and workers be depicted in the most favorable light, to show the enthusiasm brought about by the revolution.
+Art was one of the state's most important means of propaganda, and it did not hesitate to subsidize it in order to give a visual dimension to its ideology.
+The magnificent Moscow metro, built in the 1930s, is symbolic of this trend: it was intended to show the world that socialism could do just as well as capitalism, and many artists were called in to decorate it.

 Photography, at the heart of Russian history